Winter Photo Shoot Tips

+Winter Photo Shoot Tips!
 I have done a lot of video and photo shoots in the winter, so I know that they can be a little tricky for a lot of reasons.
-The whether is unpredictable, it gets dark early, and great scenery is harder to come by.
-These are a few of my tips to help you nail a winter photo shoot no matter what!
+The weather is unpredictable, it gets dark early, and great scenery is harder to come by.
+These are a few of my tips to help you nail a winter photoshoot no matter what!

 1. Check the forecast, check the forecast, check the forecast.
 If it is overcast, you’re going to have great lighting right?
 Yes, BUT make sure you shoot early enough in the day that you’re going to have enough light.
 If it’s overcast just forget about golden hour and plan to be shooting much earlier.